 Students at Brigham Academy are chosen through a lottery system.
-In January, prior to the upcoming school year, Polk County has an “Open Enrollment” period.
+Polk County’s “Open Enrollment” period is November 5 – December 13.
 This is when parents complete an application to place their child /children into a pool of applicants for selection.
 In the spring, the applicants are drawn through a lottery system.
 For those students who are not selected to attend that year, parents may reapply the following year.
 If a parent does not have access to a computer to complete the application, our office has one available for parents to complete the application online.
 Check the Polk County website for open enrollment periods.

 The mission of Brigham Academy is to ensure rigorous, relevant learning experiences that result in high achievement for all students.
 Students will excel in all areas of academic learning by utilizing cooperative teaching strategies and a project-based learning approach while focusing on high expectations and critical thinking skills.
 We will develop principled, caring, lifelong learners who demonstrate respect for themselves and others in the word around them.

 Brigham Academy is an educational facility that promotes a structured learning environment.
 Research has shown that a uniform dress code makes children feel self-confident and reduces distractions so students can concentrate on learning.